 Development of a multimodal and multiplex cancer biomarker quantification method

-A 2-year postdoc postdoc position is open at ESPCI Paris to work on a collaborative project between the Laboratory Gulliver (ESPCI) and the laboratory MEPPOT (University of Paris).
+A 2-year postdoc postdoc position is open at ESPCI Paris to work on a collaborative project between the Laboratory Gulliver (ESPCI), the laboratory MEPPOT (University of Paris), and the Pasteur Institute.
 It involves the development of a bioanalysis pipeline for the accurate measurement of cancer-related microRNA and protein biomarkers from liquid biopsies.
 The candidate will build on the recent work of the Gulliver laboratory in the field of molecular programming for the detection microRNAs and proteins.
 He.she will beneficiate from the expertise of the MEPPOT laboratory in translational research and digital PCR.

 - PhD in molecular biology, biochemistry, or a related field.